saprykins/API_reading_pdf_spacy_aws/readme.md

 # OVERVIEW
 API that receives and saves pdf file, extracts and saves its text, meta-data and named entities in local database.
 API allows to retrieve text and meta-data of a pdf-file previously uploaded via its id.
-No authentication required
+It is required to have AWS credentials information in the following path:
-This manual is to be used without Docker container
+~/.aws/credentials

 # MORE DETAILS